microventures/mv-test-project/readme.md

 NB: You may encounter various common errors along the way.
 Solve them as best you can.

-1. Clone the repository and set up your project like you would any other Laravel project.
 1. Create a feature branch to work on.
 As you work, commit your changes as you normally would.
-1. Install frontend dependencies (using npm or yarn) and start the Laravel Mix watcher.
+2. Install frontend dependencies (using npm or yarn) and start the Laravel Mix watcher.
-1. Run the migrations and seed the database.
+3. Run the migrations and seed the database.
-1. Create a host for the app to run on and visit the home URL to see that it's working.
-1. No Eloquent relationships have been created in any of the models.
+4. No Eloquent relationships have been created in any of the models.
 Open the `Company` model and create a relationship for the `Investment` model.
-1. Would you create relationships for other models now or wait?
+5. Would you create relationships for other models now or wait?
 Why?
-1. Open the `CompaniesController` and follow the steps in each method.
+6. Open the `CompaniesController` and follow the steps in each method.
 You will need to add the appropriate routes in `/routes/web.php`.

 ## A Feature Request Has Come In!